A life lived in pictures

 In my opening essay, you may recall that I asked you to revisit who you once were, to perhaps sift through old photographs.
 Back then, I asked you simply to sit with that feeling of being open to remembering, of trying to listen.
 But now, now that you have postcards and notes and observations to make, now I’d like you to think about bringing those photographs back to life too.
 Try to live in that moment of memory.
 Make it real, once more.
 Don’t just write of what you can see, write of what you cannot.
 Write of what you can feel, of what you felt.
 Write of the light, the faces, the moods, the nuances.
 Write of the whatness.

 Why?
 Because this skill is the brushstroke of colour that will eventually paint your notecards into vignettes, into a personal flow of prose that will enable someone else to step into your world and perhaps even feel it the way you once did too.

 For that is the most powerful part of writing in first-person, of writing personally, of writing your own sense of self.
 It enables others to see a little bit of themselves in it too.

 Notes to remember

 If you are struggling to find the words you need on your postcards, then visualise the moment and make notes on what you literally can see or imagine in your head.
 Imagine being the camera, spanning and zooming and finding the detail that paints a scene.

-Turn to photographs as memory prompts.
+Turn to photographs to help you find your angle in the stories you want to tell, to help you focus and also help your mind tap into your memories.
 Allow moments to come back to life.
 Think of what you cannot see as much as what you can (for in some ways, that may well be where the most meaning, or the best story, hides).